skypjack/entt/README.md

 particular:

 * Connecting and disconnecting other functions from within the body of a listener should be avoided.
-It can lead to undefined behavior.
+It can lead to undefined behavior in some cases.
 * Assigning and removing components and tags from within the body of a listener that observes the destruction of instances of a given type should be avoided.
-  It can lead to undefined behavior.
+  It can lead to undefined behavior in some cases.
 This type of listeners is intended to provide users with an easy way to perform cleanup and nothing more.

+To a certain extent, these limitations do not apply.
+However, it is risky to try to force them and users should respect the limitations unless they know exactly what they are doing.
+Subtle bugs are the price to pay in case of errors otherwise.

 In general, events and therefore listeners must not be used as replacements for systems.
 They should not contain much logic and interactions with a registry